-It is based in large part on a Briefing Paper which was initially drawn up to support those judges who were due to conduct the first tranche of solemn High Court trials commencing on 20 and 21 July.
-It has now been revised to reflect lessons learned from those trials, mock trials which preceded the actual trials and also because of related developments.
+The original JI Briefing Paper on Restarting Solemn Trials in the High Court (dated 17 July and updated on 27 and 29 July and 3 September) was drawn up to support those judges who were due to conduct the first tranche of solemn High Court trials commencing on 20 and 21 July.
+That paper was revised to reflect lessons learned from those trials and also because of related developments.